-- Securely hold the chainsaw and pull starter handle (E) several times until first starting sound. - Note: Do not pull starter rope out to the maximum possible position.
-Do not allow starter handle to snap back against the casing.
-If engine does not start after five pulls, repeat instructions.
+- 1. Move chain brake lever fully FORWARD to LOCK chain brake before starting. - 2.
+Fill the fuel tank with fuel mixture.
+Do not fill fuel above the shoulder level of fuel tank. - 3.
+Fill the chain oil tank with lubricant.
+Do not over fill. - 4.
+Move ignition switch UP to "I" position. - Pull choke control knob all the way OUT (CLOSED []~] choke position). - Securely hold the chainsaw as shown and pull starter handle several times until first firing sound. - Note: Do not pull starter rope out to the maximum possible position.
+Do not allow recoil handle to snap back against the casing.
+If engine does not start after 5 pulls, repeat instructions.